-The probative value of opinion polls and market surveys is determined by the status and degree of independence of the entity conducting it, by the relevance and accuracy of the information it provides, and by the reliability of the method applied.
+The probative value of opinion polls and market surveys is determined by the status, expertise and impartiality of the entity conducting it, by the relevance and accuracy of the information it provides, and by the reliability of the method applied.
+Opinion polls and market surveys that fulfil these requirements will be a strong indication of reputation, especially if they show a high degree of trade mark awareness.